List of minor characters in the Alice series: Red Knight

 The Knight comes across Alice while riding through a wood at the start of chapter VIII.
 He attempts to capture her for the Red side, but then the White Knight suddenly appears and exclaims that he has rescued her.
 They decide to fight over her, in the manner according to Looking-glass world's bizarre "Rules of Battle."
 Alice remarks to herself that these rules seem to be: (1) "if one Knight hits the other, he knocks him off his horse, and if he misses, he tumbles off himself", (2) both combatants must "hold their clubs with their arms, as if they were Punch and Judy", and (3) both combatants must always fall on their heads.
 The contests ends when both knights fall from their horses and the White is inexplicably decided the victor.
 They shake hands and then the Red mounts and gallops away.
 He is the Red King's knight.

+Actors who have portrayed him onscreen include Don Matheson and Greg Wise.